 David Finfrock is the NBC 5 Weather Team chief meteorologist and can be seen weekdays on NBC 5 at 5 p.m. and 6 p.m.

 Finfrock was honored by the Dallas Press Club with a Katie Award for Best Weathercast in Texas.
 Finfrock was also honored with the Fort Worth Star Telegram’s Viewers Choice Award for Best Meteorologist.
 He has also been honored as a finalist for Emmy and Katie Awards for the work that he did as a documentary host.
 In both 2006 and 2007.
 Finfrock was awarded an Emmy for the weather special, "Tracking Texas Weather" and another for his work on NBC 5's 65th Anniversary special.
-He was also awarded a "Silver Circle" Emmy award, for career achievement, in what is now nearly 40 years of on-air work.
+He was also awarded a "Silver Circle" Emmy award, for career achievement, in what is now more than ly 40 years of on-air work.

 Finfrock joined NBC 5 in 1975 as a meteorologist after spending time as a field researcher on the Juneau Icefield Research Program in Alaska.
 He graduated magna cum laude from Texas A&M University with a Bachelor of Science degree in meteorology and also completed some graduate work while at Texas A&M.